Posted in Epics, Poetry

 For a u-turn in a one way

-But, my soul will continue to lurch,
+But, my soul will forever lurch,

-As that day will be doomsday.
+As that day will be doomsday

 ~Poem 20